dataquail/chimeric/packages/react/README.md

 # Description

-The chimeric types and utilities for use with React
+The chimeric types and utilities for use with React.

 ## Installation